visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 There are three top-level items: ``time``, ``cycle``, and ``domain_id``.
 The fact that the ``domain_id`` is present is a side effect of Conduit; all of the output data is single domain and this value has nothing to do with the query.
-In addition to the top level items, there are three categories of metadata: :ref:`View Parameters`, :ref:`Query Parameters`, and :ref:`Other Metadata`.
+In addition to the top level items, there are three categories of metadata: :ref:`View_Parameters`, :ref:`Query_Parameters`, and :ref:`Other_Metadata`.
 The following subsections discuss each of these categories in more detail.

+.. _View_Parameters:

 View Parameters
 +++++++++++++++

 View parameters can be found under "state/xray_view".
 This metadata represents the view-related values that were used in the x ray image query calculations.
-Remember from the section on :ref:`Camera Specification` options that if the :ref:`Simplified Camera Specification` is used, the parameters are converted to the :ref:`Complete Camera Specification` during execution.
+Remember from the section on :ref:`Camera_Specification` options that if the :ref:`Simplified_Camera_Specification` is used, the parameters are converted to the :ref:`Complete_Camera_Specification` during execution.
-Hence the values output here correspond to those in the :ref:`Complete Camera Specification`, as these are the values that were actually used by the query when calculating results.
+Hence the values output here correspond to those in the :ref:`Complete_Camera_Specification`, as these are the values that were actually used by the query when calculating results.
 The following is included:

 +--------------------------+----------------------------------------------+